learn-co-curriculum/dsc-tuning-neural-networks-from-start-to-finish-lab-v2-1/README.md

 ## Building a Baseline Model

 Here, it is also important to define your evaluation metric that you will look to optimize while tuning the model.

-In general, model training to optimize this metric may consist of using a validation and test set if data is plentiful, or k-folds cross-validation if data is limited.
-We set up a k-folds cross-validation for this task since the dataset is not overly large.
+Additionally, model training to optimize this metric may consist of using a validation and test set if data is plentiful, or k-folds cross-validation if data is limited.
+Since this dataset is not overly large, it will be most appropriate to set up a k-folds cross-validation

-Build an initial sequential model with 2 hidden relu layers.
-The first should have 7 hidden units, and the second 10 hidden units.
-Finally, add a third layer with a linear activation function to output our predictions for the total loan payment.

 ```python